 Fiber optic technology allows for longer cabling than any other media type.
 A 1000BASE-SX (MMF) link can connect to a site up to 550 meters away, a 1000BASE-LX (SMF) link up to 5 km, and a 1000BASE-LH link up to 70 km.
-This allows the switch to serve as a collapsed backbone, providing direct connectivity for a widespread LAN.
+This allows a Gigabit Ethernet Switch to serve as a collapsed backbone, providing direct connectivity for a widespread LAN.